-"Nothing, ignored."
+Nothing, ignored.

-So from our undergraduates and graduates the picture that emerges is that BME undergraduates are at least as keen as White undergraduates about following a career in SET, and that more of our BME graduates than White graduates have done just that.
-However, BME undergraduates have a more pessimistic view of their prospects in SET, particularly in the Northwest and are more likely to move out of the region to seek employment.
-This picture is supported by the responses of our graduates in that they had to work much harder to find jobs and have tended to find work more out of the Northwest than their White counterparts.
-Amongst undergraduates, although experience of discrimination is relatively low, fears of it and the effect it may have on career aspirations appear to be widespread.
+So from our undergraduate and graduate respondents the picture that emerges is that BME undergraduates are at least as keen as white undergraduates about following a career in SET, and that proportionally more of our BME graduates than white graduates have done just that.
+However, BME undergraduates have a more pessimistic view of their prospects in SET, particularly in the Northwest of England and are more likely to move out of the region to seek employment.
+This picture is supported by the responses of our graduates in that they had to work much harder to find jobs and have tended to find work more out of the Northwest than their white counterparts.
+Amongst undergraduate respondents, experience of discrimination is relatively low, fears of it and the effect it may have on career aspirations are part of their identity.
 Conversely, few graduates report it actually happening.
 However the majority of our graduates are employed in large organisations, for reasons that may be explained in the next section.
 It therefore appears that career choices of our undergraduates and graduates, particularly BMEs, are heavily influenced by their expectations of how their ethnicity will be received in the workplace.